Theresa K. Worden

 Her husband, Howard E Worden, predeceased her in 2006.
 They also lived in New Port Richey, FL for several years and made many friends.
 She is survived by her 3 children, Jan E. Solimine and Clayton H. Worden of West Sand Lake, Gary R. Worden of Murphy, NC and his wife, Eve.
 Also survived by her sister, Joyce M. DuBois, her husband Al and their son and daugher-in-law, Eric and Lynn DuBois of Castleton.
 Her younger brother, Theodore Albertus Smallenbroek of Florida, predeceased her, he has two sons and a daughter, Danny, Robbie and Krissy.
 Known as Terry to her friends, she was called Tutu by her 6 grandchildren (Hawaiian for Grandmother).
 They are John J. Worden, his wife Sonya and Sarah J. Worden of Murphy, NC, Tiffany Worden Kuiphoff and her husband John, of Stockton, NJ, Evan Solimine of West Sand Lake, Travis Worden and his wife Amy of Wantage, NJ, and Dylan Worden of Myrtle Beach SC.
 She is also survived by 3 great-grand- daughters, Liberty and Sage Worden, Grace Kuiphoff, and soon to be great-grandson, Theodore Worden.
 Being creative all her life, she made many afghans, dolls, bears and other gifts for her kids and grandchildren.
 Her hobby was Antiquing and collecting, having owned an Antique Shop in Signac, NJ for several years.
 Cooking was her passion and she was known for her delicious pot roasts and apple pies.
 Proud of her Dutch heritage she returned to Holland to visit her relatives many times.
 Hawaii was her favorite destination and each year for 17 years, spent a couple of months on Maui.
 In the recent past she enjoyed the company of her senior friends going on many bus trips, especially to the casinos as well as monthly lunches with the girls.
 A great animal lover, her favorite charity was Best Friends in Kanab Utah.
 Those wishing to honor Terry’s life may make a donation in her name at www.bestfriends.org.
 Our family is very greatful for the help of Rensselaer County Hospice and all the wonderful people in their employ.
 Funeral services will be private at the convenience of the family.

-To plant a tree in memory of Theresa Worden, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Theresa Worden, please visit our Tree Store